 Your oral hygiene is important, but even with great brushing and proper mouth care you just can’t prepare for everything.
 Things happen, accidents and other injuries that can cause your teeth to loosen, bleed, or even fall out of your mouth.

 Drs.
-Megan and Caleb Beam are graduates of the WVU School of Dentistry, who strive to make every regular and emergency visit to their offices a comfortable and beneficial experience.
+Megan and Caleb Beam are graduates of the WVU School of Dentistry, who strive to make every emergency visit to their offices a comfortable and beneficial experience.
+Dr. Megan Beam has focused her post-graduate training in orthodontics, pediatrics, and TMJ treatment.
+Dr. Caleb Beam has received post-graduate training in implants, root canals, and other oral surgeries.

 Together, along with the other great members of our Pennsylvania team, we here at Fairchance Dental Arts are prepared to perform whatever emergency dental work you need to restore your smile.